The meaning of ERP

 - Cost Reduction – perhaps the most important consideration in implementing an ERP system.
 It helps reduce wastage in all forms of resources, human included and increases productivity.
 This contributes directly to a business’s profitability.

-- Quality – by ensuring the implementation of a system which meets “best practice” requirements, it assists management to ensure the business is on an equal footing or better with competitors.
+- Quality – by ensuring the implementation of a system that meets “best practice” requirements, it assists management to ensure the business is on an equal footing or better with competitors.

 - Decentralisation – although this seems counter-intuitive, a good ERP system will assist in the decentralisation of the decision-making process as all relevant users can now have real-time access to the same information.
 It also ensures transparency across the board and reduces the possibility of the manipulation of data to make a department seem as if it functions better than it actually does.